ArjunS07/heroku-django-boilerplate/readme.md

 * Heroku CLI

 ### Preparing for deployment
-1. Clone this repository:
-`git clone TODO`
+1. Click 'use this template' at the top right of this repository.
+Follow the steps as as described [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

 2. Navigate into the template folder
 `cd template`